galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 **Project Description:**

 Companies need a secure, cost effective, & reliable way to authenticate & manage data as the costs of ensuring trust in the digital world are very high.
-GalaxyX is building software that makes data resilient & verifiable by leveraging Web 3.0 technology like IPFS, & Ethereum (ERC-721) through an easy to use web-ui in JS.
+GalaxyX is building software that makes data resilient & verifiable by leveraging Web 3.0 technology like IPFS, & Ethereum (ERC-721, Polygon) through an easy to use web-ui in JS.
 We are focused on simplicity in both the backend & frontend of the application.
 Our plan is to build efficient methods to link IPFS hashes with other forms of data for normal companies to cost-effectively secure their data at scale.

 For this grant proposal, our client is an independent art gallery in Haiti/Miami, Gallery le Studio (GLS).